Arcomua/Arcomua-Modpack/README.md

 ### Install

-We use [MCBBS Modpack Format](https://www.mcbbs.net/thread-1247765-1-1.html) to pack our work.
+We highly recommend you install our pack via [Modrinth](https://modrinth.com/modpack/arcomua).

 You can import Arcomua Modpack in HMCL/PCL2/BakaXL.

-Download the .zip file and install it as a modpack in your game launcher.
+Zip files shared on the website MCBBS using [MCBBS Modpack Format](https://www.mcbbs.net/thread-1247765-1-1.html).

 We made some video tutorials for [HMCL](https://www.bilibili.com/video/av438701520) or [PCL2/BakaXL](https://www.bilibili.com/video/av908952920) users.
 You can find them on Bilibili.

-Currently, we do not support MultiMC or any fork of MultiMC(like PrismLauncher), you can use ATLauncher instead.
+It should be noted that MultiMC and its fork version cannot support MCBBS Modpack Format.
+Therefore, it is only possible to use the .mrpack format.

 ### Usage